 By communicating clearly and effectively organisations can direct every situation, and as a result, benefit from a positive response when a ‘bump-in-the-road’ does strike.
 Conversely, ineffective communication brings about the opposite results.
+Responses to last year’s events further confirmed it.
 Your team, service users and stakeholders feel frustrated and panicked, and morale declines.

 Acquire practical strategies and tools to ensure the smooth handling of any crisis communications.
 Work with the trainer to build an effective communications plan addressing all stages of a crisis, from pre-crisis preparation to post-crisis recovery and practise the skills you have learnt in a real-time scenario.

 There will be plenty of opportune moments for networking and sharing resources and experiences with other public sector professionals.
 Gain valuable contacts with other like-minded peers to create that invaluable ongoing support network.